Tim Volquardsen Loses his Courageous Battle with Cancer

 CVIDS Loses Longtime Member

-Longtime CVIDS member Betty Capps of Pekin passed away on April 4, 2013, at the Sigourney Care Center at the age of 90.
-She was born May 25, 1922, in Sigourney, the daughter of John and Iva Johnson Crouse.
-On Sept.
-13, 1950, she married Kenneth Capps in Sigourney.
+Longtime CVIDS member Betty Capps of Pekin passed away on April 4th, 2013, at the Sigourney Care Center at the age of 90.
+She was born on May 25th, 1922, in Sigourney, the daughter of John and Iva Johnson Crouse.
+On September 13th, 1950, she married Kenneth Capps in Sigourney.

 Betty & Kenneth Capps